-Innovation, new product design and development, marketing strategy and technological change are the teaching and research interests of Barry Bayus.
+Innovation, new product development, and design thinking are the teaching and research interests of Barry Bayus.

-His recent research is concerned with issues such as crowdsourcing and crowdfunding new product ideas, the creation and evolution of innovative products and services, technology commercialization, marketing strategies for startups in a new market, and consumer options.
+His recent research is concerned with issues such as crowdsourcing and crowdfunding new product ideas, the creation and evolution of innovative products and services, and marketing strategies for startups in a new market.

 Dr. Bayus has published over 50 research papers in academic and business journals.

-He has taught in several programs dealing with the topics of innovation and product development, product management, and marketing strategy.
+In addition, he has taught in several programs dealing with the topics of innovation and product development, product management and marketing strategy.
 He also has delivered custom courses on these topics for programs offered by UNC Kenan-Flagler, Product Development Management Association, GfK (Germany) and the University of Georgia.

 Dr. Bayus worked in both industry and academia before joining UNC Kenan-Flagler.
 After receiving his PhD, he joined RCA as a senior member of its corporate staff and worked on market forecasting approaches.
 He served on the business school faculties at Cornell University and the Wharton School.